Wage & Overtime Violations Attorneys in Santa Ana

 Despite these clear laws in place, there are many ways your employer can take advantage of you by withholding your pay or miscalculate your earnings.

-These violations can appear as:
+These wage and hour violations can appear as:

 - Failing to pay at least minimum wage

 - Failing to pay overtime hours at overtime rates